My mission in life is to support learning and development professionals in being as effective as they can be.

 For over a decade, I led the “Best Practice” function for the corporate university at Vanguard, where I helped to develop processes and practices to strengthen the organization’s ability to meet the needs of clients in a rapidly changing business landscape.

 I have been teaching graduate classes in adult learning, learning technology, instructional design and consulting for 10 years, since earning my doctoral degree in human and organizational learning from The George Washington University.
 (Here’s my CV if you are interested.)

-My work with learning professionals is distinguished by actively and unobtrusively incorporating the rich theory and research base that under-girds our work.
+My work is distinguished by actively and unobtrusively incorporating the rich theory and research base that under-girds our work.
 I build a lot of my recommendations and activities from industry models and research evidence so that I can be more sure that our work will have the desired impact.

 My accomplishments have included:

 - Authoring Learning Environments by Design – a book that provides guidance on how to effectively integrate formal, informal, social, developmental, and experiential learning in a coherent strategy to support specific learners.
 It was published by the Association for Talent Development (ATD Press) in September of 2015.

-- Designing and facilitating numerous formal learning events to upskill learning professionals, including instructional design courses, webinars and seminars on emerging practices in the field, workshops on essential skills for design, facilitation, and consulting, and workshops in adult learning theory and technique.
+- Designing and facilitating numerous formal learning events to upskill learning professionals and faculty, including instructional design courses, webinars and seminars on emerging practices in the field, workshops on essential skills for design, facilitation, and consulting, and workshops in adult learning theory and technique.

-- Coaching and guiding instructional designers in developing courses, crafting engaging activities, incorporating new techniques, and integrating emerging technologies.
+- Coaching and guiding instructional designers and faculty in developing courses, crafting engaging activities, incorporating new techniques, and integrating emerging technologies.